Nagalingam04/Youtube-clone/README.md

-#YouTube Clone UI
+# YouTube Clone UI

 !YouTube Clone Screenshot

 This project demonstrates a simple YouTube Clone User Interface (UI) built using HTML and CSS.
 It replicates some of the fundamental features and design elements found on the YouTube website.

-#Features
+## Features

-Navigation Bar: The top navigation bar includes links to various sections of the website, such as Home, Trending, Subscriptions, and Library.
+**Navigation Bar**: The top navigation bar includes links to various sections of the website, such as Home, Trending, Subscriptions, and Library.
-Sidebar: On the left side, there’s a sidebar with additional navigation options, including History, Watch Later, and Liked Videos.
+**Sidebar**: On the left side, there’s a sidebar with additional navigation options, including History, Watch Later, and Liked Videos.
-Video Section: The main content area displays video thumbnails, titles, and other relevant information.
+**Video Section**: The main content area displays video thumbnails, titles, and other relevant information.

-#How to Use
+## How to Use

 Clone this repository to your local machine.
 Open the index.html file in your web browser.